 What we don’t: Lots of preservatives and sodium.

 The Mountain House name is practically synonymous with freeze-dried food, and for good reason.
 They may not knock it out of the park in terms of taste, but these meals remain a reliable and lightweight standard for backcountry cuisine.
-Mountain House’s home-cooked-style dinners—like Chicken & Dumplings and Chili Mac with Beef—cook up quickly (9 min.) and are great for filling up after a long day on the trail.
+Mountain House’s home-cooked-style dinners—like Chicken and Dumplings and Chili Mac with Beef—cook up quickly (9 min.) and are great for filling up after a long day on the trail.
 Importantly, you also get good bang for your buck with a price that undercuts similar two-serving options by around $4 to $5, as well as a high calorie-to-weight ratio.
 Plus, all Mountain House meals come with a 30-year Taste Guarantee, so you can buy now and eat much, much later.

 Mountain House has been dishing up backcountry meals for over 50 years, but the competition has never been fiercer.
 Unlike many of the modern gourmet options, you won’t find all-natural or organic ingredients here, and those with special diets should look elsewhere.
 In addition, the pasta-heavy menu hasn’t changed much in years, and each entrée is startlingly high in sodium (which can be a good thing, depending on your needs).
 And while Mountain House is a relatively affordable standby, Backpacker’s Pantry wins out in terms of calories per dollar.
 In other words, we think there are a number of better options in 2024, but we certainly won’t fault you for sticking with an old classic.
 It’s also worth noting Mountain House’s Pro-Pak lineup, which come in low-profile, single-serving pouches and are generally very high in protein.